-The one "flaw" in LFS is that it has always been based on a x86 class processor.
+The one "flaw" in LFS is that it has always been based on an x86 class processor.
 With the advent of the Athlon 64 and Intel EM64T processors, the x86-only LFS is no longer ideal.
 Throughout this time, Ryan Oliver developed and documented a process by which you could build Linux for any system and from any system, by use of cross-compilation techniques.
-Thus, the Cross LFS project was born.
+Thus, the Cross-Compiled LFS (CLFS) was born.